ibm-cloud-docs/event-notifications/en-logs.md

 {: #en-logs-fields}

 Each log record has:
-- LogSourceCRN : CRN of the customer's instance
+- LogSourceCRN: CRN of the customer's instance
 - saveServiceCopy: whether IBM's instance has access to it
 - messageID
 - message